-How Content Marketing & Social Media Work Together
+How Content Marketing and Social Media Work Together [Video]

-Social media provides your brand with a way to get to know your customers while being a strong content distribution channel.
-So what do you need to do to integrate social media into your content strategy?
+Social media lets your brand get to know your customers while being a solid content distribution channel.
+So, what must you do to integrate social media into your content strategy?

 The difference between content marketing and social media

-Companies use content marketing to inform, educate, and/or entertain prospects and customers by creating awareness around their brand and influencing behavior that results in leads, sales, and/or advocacy.
+Companies use content marketing to inform, educate, and entertain prospects and customers by creating awareness around their brand and influencing behavior that results in leads, sales, and advocacy.

-Social media encourages communication amongst prospects and customers.
-Occasionally there is communication between the audience and the companies.
+Social media encourages communication between prospects and customers.
+Occasionally, there is communication between the audience and the companies.
 These interactions are generally more conversational and less structured.
 Social media is also increasingly being used as a customer support channel.

-According to Marketing Solved, the goals of content marketing are consumption and then behavior.
-The goals of social media are participation and then behavior.
-You could say social media is the new telephone and content marketing is the new brochure.
+According to Marketing Solved, content marketing goals are consumption and behavior.
+The goals of social media are participation and behavior.
+Social media is the new telephone, and content marketing is the new brochure.

 You can extend the reach of your content using your social media presence, which also serves as a direct line of communication between you and your audience.

-Also, what were once considered social media vanity metrics like shares, likes, retweets, and comments, are now playing a bigger role in search engine results.
+Also, what was once considered social media vanity metrics, like shares, likes, retweets, and comments, now play a more significant role in search engine results.

 Eventually, content and social media will be pulled together as an essential part of an integrated marketing strategy.
-What follows is a brief discussion of what you want to do to enable this to happen effectively.
+A brief discussion follows of what you want to do to enable this to happen effectively.

-Document your brand voice in a style guide for all the content your organization creates.
+Document your brand voice in a style guide for your organization's content.
 This is similar to what you did to define your visual brand.
 Instead of fonts and colors, now you're identifying how to play out your brand's personality in your content.
-Then content creators carry it out across all brand channels.
+Then, content creators carry it out across all brand channels.

-Collect your content and identify how it's unique from your competitor's content.
+Collect your content and identify its uniqueness from your competitor's content.
 What sets you apart?
 Are you an encouraging friend?
 Are you a data geek?
 Are you the life of the party?
 Maybe a trusted advisor?
-Define what is different about how you communicate as opposed to how your competitors communicate.
+Define what is different about how you communicate instead of how your competitors communicate.

 Describe your brand voice in a few words.
 These few words are to be the guiding force of your content.
 It's about who your brand is and how you'd like it to be portrayed.
 Create examples of what to do and what not to do when crafting a content story.
-Your chosen words determine the conversational tone you use, the cultural references made, and what data to incorporate.
-You're giving whoever may be creating content a clear idea of what makes that content sound like your brand.
+Your chosen words determine your conversational tone, cultural references, and what data to incorporate.
+You're giving whoever creates content a clear idea of what makes that content sound like your brand.

-As your company and the market environment change over time, your brand voice should reflect those changes.
+As your company and the market environment change, your brand voice should reflect those changes.
 Check the relevance of your brand voice guidelines every time you update your content strategy.

 Now to integrate social media into your content strategy.